 In thermal imaging, the emission, transmission, and reflection of infrared energy by the body are quantified.
 This method makes it a bit difficult to come up with an accurate temperature.
 Thermal imaging may display a visual picture making it possible to compare temperatures over a large area.
 The method produces a static image of infrared radiation, and because of this may not be a viable tool to evaluate the regulatory capability of the body.
 CRT, on the other hand, can provide a precise measurement of temperature using a probe on the skin.
 Instead of an infra-red image, the output of CRT is a computerized graph.
 This method relies on a cold stimulus challenge with measurements taken on skin temperature prior to and after the cold stimulus.
 Since it entails the use of a cold stimulus challenge, CRT is able to measure the regulatory capability of targeted tissues, glands, and organs.

 Infrared thermal imaging and CRT both are non-invasive diagnostic tools.
-The two have the ability to detect abnormal temperature anomaly.
+The two have the ability to detect abnormal temperature anomalies.

 The CRT Procedure

 CRT uses measurement of the skin temperature twice at 119 different points on the skin.
 During the procedure, the patient initially doesn’t need to undress.
 He sits for 10 – 15 minutes in a room with a 20°C – 23° C while his/her body gets used to the temperature.
 The technician starts taking measurements by the gentle touch of a probe that measures temperature on certain points of the patient’s neck and face.
 The patient then is told to take out his/her clothes from the waist up, in order to measure temperature on the chest, arms, chest, lower, and upper stomach, breast, and back.